Ethernet Tap

 Note

-This page is for the Ethernet Tap plugin.
-For the board, please see the “Hardware Manual”.
+This page is for the Ethernet Tap Tap plugin.
+For the board, see the hardware docs.

 The Ethernet Tap is a hardware sniffer for monitoring Ethernet traffic flowing through a single Ethernet connection.
 The Tap passes the Ethernet traffic through with a delay equal to about 5.2uS.
 Use this plugin to monitor all its communications through the IO Ninja application.